orchest/orchest/docs/source/python.rst

    data = [1, 2, 3]

-   # Note that you do not need to specify what step you want to send the
+   # Note that you do not need to specify what step you want to output
-   # data to.
+   # the data to.
 This is managed through your pipeline definition.
-   transfer.send_disk(data)
+   transfer.output_to_disk(data)

-   # Alternatively, you can also send the data via memory.
+   # Alternatively, you can also output the data to memory.
-   # transfer.send_memory(data)
+   # transfer.output_to_memory(data)

 .. code-block:: python